NunatuKavummiut: Organization and membership

-In the 1970s and 1980s, two other Indigenous groups – the Native Association of Newfoundland and Labrador (now the Qalipu First Nation) and the Labrador Inuit Association (now the Nunatsiavut) – were attempting to appeal to the large population of Labradorian Settlers to expand their own numbers, but many in central and southeast Labrador felt they were not represented by either group.
-Others were rejected or, as with Doris Saunders, were accepted and then later expelled from one or both groups based on factors such as where they lived, despite having family members accepted by one of these organizations.
+In the 1970s and 1980s, two other Indigenous groups – the Native Association of Newfoundland and Labrador (now the Qalipu First Nation) and the Labrador Inuit Association (now the Nunatsiavut) – were attempting to appeal to the large population of Labradorian Settlers to expand their own numbers, but focused on those in the north of the region.
+Those in the south, who had traditionally resisted identifying as Inuit due to social stigma, felt they were not represented by either group.

+By the early 1980s, many Southern Inuit were unable to gain membership in the Labrador Inuit Association due to where they or their ancestors had been born, despite their Inuit ancestry.
+Others, such as Doris Saunders, were accepted and then later expelled from one or both groups based on factors such as where they lived, despite having family members accepted by one of these organizations.
 (Note: Doris Saunders described herself as "a native Labradorian of Inuit, Indian and white descent, a Labrador Settler".)
 When the LMA was founded, many of these southeast and central Labradorian Settlers joined.
 The Settlers had to have mixed Indigenous (Note: The LMA initially admitted those Settlers with either Inuit or First Nations heritage, while the LIA excluded those with First Nations heritage.
-Settlers of mixed First Nations–European heritage typically joined the NANL as the more "Indian" Organization of the three.) and European heritage, or only European heritage if they had lived in the area from before 1940.
+Settlers of mixed First Nations–European heritage typically joined the NANL as the more "Indian" organization of the three.) and European heritage, or only European heritage if they had lived in the area from before 1940.
 (Note: The northern Settlers were considered Indigenous, much like the Métis Nation, because theirs was an endogamous community which had intermarried with Indigenous populations and hence underwent ethnogenesis as a distinct people of mixed heritage.
 Many proponents of the NunatuKavummiut claims for Indigenous rights have argued that the same standard should apply to the southern and central Settlers who joined the NCC.
-Many southern Labrador Settlers are related to families in the north whose Inuit heritage has been recognized by the Nunatsiavut Government.)
+Many southern Labrador Settlers are related to families in the north whose Inuit heritage has been recognized by the Nunatsiavut Government or to nomadic families who had spent some of the time in the Inuit Settlement Area but who ultimately settled in the south.)
 The majority of members were descended from Inuit who had historically lived in the coastal areas of southeast Labrador.
 Most early European settlers were single men, so they usually married Inuit or mixed Inuit-European women.

 By 1985, the Labrador Métis Association (LMA) was formalized, and it submitted its first land claim in 1991.
 This was rejected.
 In 1996, a report by the Royal Commission on Aboriginal Peoples stated that the Labrador Métis had all the features of a distinct Aboriginal group, and would be theoretically able to accept the rights and powers of nationhood.
 In 1998, the LMA became the Labrador Métis Nation (LMN), and was recognized by the Anglican Church of Canada.